Harry felt eleven again.

 With one last look—half worry, half something else she didn't say—Mrs Weasley left the room.

-Ron lingered awkwardly in her wake, standing stiffly by the foot of the bed like he wasn't sure whether to sit or bolt.
+Ron lingered awkwardly in her wake, standing stiffly by the foot of the bed like he wasn't sure if he should stay or flee.

 "You look like absolute rubbish, mate," Ron said finally, attempting a grin.
 It came out lopsided and brittle.